matt-manes/uchicago_dataeng_finalproject/SETUP.md

 Then run the Python script `pipeline.py` to download the datasets, perform cleaning/pruning, and database creation/loading.

 This may take a while depending on your internet connection speed, processing power, and mysql configuration settings.<br>
-At minimum, you will need to change the `max_allowed_packet` variable value to `128M` in your mysql configuration file (restart the server service for the change to take effect).
+You may need to change the `max_allowed_packet` variable to a larger value in your mysql configuration file if you encounter a connection lost error during the pipeline script (restart the server service for the change to take effect).